Developing Driving Strategies Efficiently: A Skill-Based Hierarchical Reinforcement Learning Approach: CONCLUSIONS

 In this study, a hierarchical learning model that uses skills as actions is proposed for obtaining driving strategies.
-These skills can be obtained with unsupervised skill discovery without a predefined reward function that is specifically designed for the preferences of the high-level agent.
+These skills can be obtained without a predefined reward function.
 This allows the skills to be reused in scenarios with differing reward functions to generate driving strategies with divergent behavior.
-Our simulation results show that, after an initial computational investment to learn the skills, policies with higher performance can be obtained with less training compared to baseline reinforcement learning methods.
-The fact that learned skills can be reused in different scenarios provide further value to the proposed approach in applications where many differing policies need to be obtained.
+Our simulation results show that, skill-based policies provide higher performance, and they can be obtained with less training compared to baseline reinforcement learning methods.

-It can also be argued that selecting skills as actions to be applied for a set amount of time instead of selecting primitive actions at each time step is closer to human behavior.
-Humans have a high reaction time and take time to analyze the changes in the situation to decide what to do next.
-Also, humans do not think about specific motor skills such as turning the wheel, and instead make high-level plans and execute the low-level steps subconsciously.
-These reasons provide a motivation to use the proposed hierarchical model with skills for human behavior modeling in further studies.
+It can be argued that selecting skills as actions to be applied for a set amount of time instead of selecting primitive actions at each time step aligns more closely with human behavior.
+Humans have a delayed reaction time and take time to analyze the environment before deciding what to do next, which corresponds to the time the hierarchical model waits between each skill selection.
+Furthermore, humans generally do not consciously deliberate about specific motor skills, such as turning the wheel, and instead make high-level plans and execute the low-level actions automatically.
+These provide enough motivation to consider the proposed hierarchical driving model with skills as a promising direction for human behavior modeling in future transportation studies.